Staltec/2gis-api/README.md

     });

 ```

-Important!
+## Configuration

+The method `configure` allows to set the parameters common to all queries.
+It is convenient to use for the parameters:

+### "key"
+Unique user API-key.
+Required parameter.
 To obtain the API-key necessary to fill in the [application form](http://partner.api.2gis.ru/).

+### "version"
+Indicates the version of API, with which we are working.
+The default value is `1.3`.

+### "serviceUrl"
+API service URL.
+Parameter is not included in the query.
+The default value is `catalog.api.2gis.ru`.

 ## Catalog API